Syrian Music Preservation Initiative – Home

 1916–2006, Latakia

-Mahmoud Ajjan was a scholar, oudist, violinist and composer who was primarily self-taught through extensive study and practice.
-He began composing at the age of 15 and continued throughout his lifetime, becoming one of Syria’s hidden gems.
+Mahmoud Ajjan is a remarkable scholar, oudist, violinist, and composer, largely self-taught through his extensive study and practice.
+He began composing at the age of 15 and continued throughout his life, becoming one of Syria’s hidden musical gems.

-In 1945, he established the Musical Club of Latakia which became the institution responsible for the musical education of the youth in the region.
-This aided many to pursue music professionally as adults.
-In 1957, he was one of the Syrian delegates to the 6th World Festival of Youth and Students in Moscow.
-Here he performed one of his compositions for violin at a celebration of the prominent Arab poet and philosopher Abu al-’Alaa al-Ma’arri (973-1057).
-His performance was so well received that he was later honored at the Moscow Institute of Oriental Studies.
-After his subsequent return, Ajjan received two awards from the Syrian Ministry of Culture, in 1959 and then again in 1969.
+In 1945, he founded the Musical Club of Latakia, which became a vital institution for musical education in the region.
+This initiative helped many young musicians pursue their dreams professionally.
+In 1957, Ajjan represented Syria at the 6th World Festival of Youth and Students in Moscow, where he performed one of his compositions for violin in honor of the esteemed Arab poet and philosopher Abu al-’Alaa al-Ma’arri (973-1057).
+His performance received widespread acclaim, leading to an honor at the Moscow Institute of Oriental Studies.

 Majdi al-'Aqili